 Distance from Atlanta: 102 miles (2 hours, 15 minutes)

 Brasstown Bald, known as the highest point in Georgia, sits at 4,784 feet above sea level.
-Therefore, the top of the mountain offers unparalleled 360-degree views of the Chattahoochee National Forest.
+This destination is popular on Georgia road trips because the summit offers unparalleled 360-degree views of the Chattahoochee National Forest.
 You can even see four different states on a clear day!
 The trek to the summit is steep, so make sure to wear hiking shoes or boots with good traction.
-Although the hike up is sure to give you a workout, the views at the top make it 100% worth the effort.
-If you can, plan to go on a sunny, clear day when you can avoid fog obstructing the views!
+Although the hike to the top can be strenuous for some, the views make it 100% worth the effort.
+If you can, plan to go on a sunny, clear day when you can avoid fog that will obstruct your view!

 Providence Canyon State Park (Lumpkin, GA)

 Distance from Atlanta: 150 miles (2 hours, 20 minutes)

 Did you know that Georgia has its own Little Grand Canyon?
 Located in Lumpkin, Providence Canyon State Park is a must-see destination in the state.
 Plus, admission to the park is only $5, making it a budget-friendly day trip from Atlanta.
 Depending on how much time you have, you can hike the 2.5-mile Canyon Loop Trail, veering off to see the individual Canyons 1-9, or even take on the 7-mile Backcountry Trail.